 “It may be that ADR could be considered an expanded or superset variation of RMR, one where a Resource and an action one can perform on it are cleanly separated into a Domain and an Action, and where the Representation (i.e., the building of the response) is handled by a Responder.”

 I like that.
-I want to have a greater knowledge and understanding of ADR, so I’ll be using it in Analyze.
+I’ll be using it in Analyze.